This glossary defines some key equality and human rights terms. It’s designed to work with our Framework resource.

 Equal Pay Audit: A systematic process which allows employers to establish whether their pay systems result in unequal pay.
-Traditionally these have been focussed on the gender pay gap as a result of equal pay legislation and the ingrained nature of gender discrimination in the workplace, however the EHRC now recommends a wider focus on all protected characteristics.
+Traditionally these have been focused on the gender pay gap as a result of equal pay legislation and the ingrained nature of gender discrimination in the workplace, however the EHRC now recommends a wider focus on all protected characteristics.

 Equal Pay: A concept which arose as a result of inequality in pay between men and women.
 The Equal Pay Act 1970 made it unlawful for employers to discriminate between men and women in their pay and conditions where they are doing the same or similar work, work rated as equivalent or work of equal value.
 Equal pay is now covered by the Equality Act 2010.
 It should be noted that unequal pay between other groups of people who share or do not share a protected characteristic can be indirectly discriminatory, or directly discriminatory in the case of decisions about pay for individuals.
 Equal Pay Audits are often used to establish whether unequal pay exists within an organisation.

 Equality and Human Rights Commission (EHRC): The statutory body which was set up to protect, enforce and promote equality and human rights in Britain.
 There is a separate Scottish Human Rights Commission which works alongside the EHRC in Scotland.